alttch/yedb/README.md

 #### 2.3.1 General

-Key files MUST be stored in regular files.
+Key values MUST be stored in regular files in "keys" subdirectory.
 The format MUST be kept to allow system administrators repair a database without any external tools.
 The full path tree, where a key file is stored, MUST represent the key full name.

 Example: a key, named "my/cool/key" should be:

-- stored in "my/cool" directory
+- stored in "keys/my/cool" directory

 - named "key" with the extension, representing the data serialization format